 BBBSWNC is always recruiting caring adults to mentor great kids.
 Visit the website to learn more about volunteering. bbbswnc.org

 Altapass Foundation - $4,000 to purchase signage, benches, and plant identifiers for its pollinator garden.

 Appalachian Therapeutic Riding Center - $2,000 for eight children from low-income families to attend a summer camp program.

 Big Brothers Big Sisters of Western North Carolina - $2,500 to support ongoing volunteer mentor recruitment.

 High Country Caregiver Foundation - $3,000 to hire a professional guide to lead a nature adventure pilot program for teenagers being raised by grandparents.

 Mayland Community College Foundation - $1,800 for an outdoor movie community event.

-- Mitchell County Animal Rescue - $2,500 to support a spay and neuter program for cats and dogs.
+Mitchell County Animal Rescue - $5,000 to provide no-cost spay and neuter surgeries and vaccinations for pets from low-income families.

-- Pisgah Legal Services - $5,000 to support free civil legal assistance and advocacy to low-income residents.
+Pisgah Legal Services - $5,000 for free civil legal assistance and advocacy for low-income residents.